Do you blank out when asked about your favorite coffee origin? It’s all right. I did, too.

 The pourover was easily my favorite out of several strong cups, the other flavor notes drowned out for a complex, smoky, chocolately brew I instantly wanted more of.

 I sure now how to pick them.
 This is a bag you have to try while it’s still available.
-Specialty coffee, by design, is lightning in a bottle: it combines origins, regions, temperatures, climates, cultivation methods and roasting techniques in one delectably designed package.
+Single origin coffee, by design, is lightning in a bottle: it combines origins, regions, temperatures, climates, cultivation methods and roasting techniques in one delectably designed package.

 Huerta Del Rio Decaf delighted on every single level.
 Its scent was evocative and distinctive, wafting a classic coffee with just a pinch of smoky tobacco.
 It leads into a divine black cup that steers clear of bitter in favor of raisin and chocolate with a little bit of a grainy, barley finish.
 The mouthfeel is anything but grainy, however, and leans on the thicker, creamier side.
 The pourover is my favorite way to brew it, though I have to give a firm nod to the Moka pot for subverting my expectations.

 While Bicycle Coffee Co. was a decent enough start, this is the Mexican coffee I’ve been waiting for.
-What a bag!
 If Mexico is an origin you’ve been interested in, and you prefer more complex cups, save up and give this a try.
 You won’t regret it.

 You can find PT’s Coffee Roasting Co. at their site here.